macnishio/CRMbyReplitCreate/pre_deployment_checklist.md

 - [ ] Ensure debug mode is turned off in production
 - [ ] Verify CSRF protection is enabled
 - [ ] Check that all sensitive data is properly encrypted
+- [ ] Review and update Content Security Policy if necessary

 ## Performance
 - [ ] Run performance tests to ensure the application can handle expected load